Exploration drilling for oil in the KAZA area in Namibia

 According to our knowledge, the company ReconAfrica has been granted fundamental exploration licences for three areas (two in north-east Namibia and one in north-west Botswana).
 The areas in Namibia are located on the edge of the KAZA Transfrontier Conservation Area, 60–100 km from the Okavango River.

+The results of the environmental impact assessments, their interpretation and implementation are critically accompanied and subject to controversial discussions among the Namibian public, civil society and experts.
 There is currently no approval for "fracking" (neither in the context of the test drilling nor for possible future extraction).
 Statements to the contrary on the part of ReconAfrica are misleading or misunderstandable.

-KfW and other German development cooperation institutions are in discussion with the Namibian Ministry of Environment and the highly qualified Namibian environmental organizations (e.g. Namibia Chamber of Environment, Namibia Nature Foundation, Namibian Association of Community Based Natural Resource Management Support Organisations-NACSO) and exchange views with them regularly on the possible environmental and social impacts of the planned oil drilling.
+KfW and other German development cooperation institutions are in discussion with the Namibian Ministry of Environment and the highly qualified Namibian environmental organisations (e.g. Namibia Chamber of Environment, Namibia Nature Foundation, Namibian Association of Community Based Natural Resource Management Support Organisations-NACSO) and exchange views with them regularly on the possible environmental and social impacts of the planned oil drilling.

 Due to the high status of nature conservation in the Namibian constitution, the great relevance of nature-based tourism and the good environmental legislation, we currently assume that the Namibian government and the Namibian public and professionals will follow the developments very closely and ensure that the exploration investigations in the Kavango region will be carried out in compliance with and in consideration of all applicable laws and regulations.
 This includes, in particular, careful consideration of all economic, environmental and social aspects.
-The critical Namibian environmental organizations have initiated intensive discussions with the Namibian government and ReconAfrica in this regard.
+The critical Namibian environmental organisations have initiated intensive discussions with the Namibian government and ReconAfrica in this regard.